-How to get from Lombok to Nusa Penida by Ferry
+How to get from Lombok to Nusa Penida

 Lombok to Nusa Penida by Direct Ferry

 Booking a direct ferry ticket is the most convenient way to travel from Lombok to Nusa Penida.
-The ferry still makes a short stop in Bali, but you can conveniently stay on the boat.
+The total ferry ride takes 2-3 hours with ticket prices starting from 233,000 IDR ($13.70).

 Besides the common (fast) ferries, there is also the “KMP Nusa Jaya Abadi” ferry which is a direct roll-on, roll-off ferry from Lombok to Nusa Penida.
 It’s a slow ferry used by people with vehicles and locals travelling with goods.
 However, we don’t recommend this slow ferry for the regular traveller because of its inconsistent schedule and longer travel time.